-The goal of the experiment (at hierarchy level 4) is to provide estimates of the unknown $\beta_i$ coefficients in the model (1), as well as an estimate of the variance of $\varepsilon$ .
+The goal of our example experiment (at hierarchy level 4 in Figure 1) is to provide estimates of the unknown $\beta_i$ coefficients in the model (1), as well as an estimate of the variance of $\varepsilon$ .
 For the machine shop study, there are three such models: one for cycle time, one for operating costs, and one for throughput.
-They do not necessarily have the same factors or same kinds of terms.
+They do not necessarily have the same independent variables or same kinds of terms.